zpsy-hub/Advanced-OOP-Payroll-System/README.md

 ## User's Guide
 This user guide serves as your comprehensive resource for the MotorPH Payroll System.
-Designed to empower users of all experience levels, this guide provides clear and concise instructions to navigate the system's functionalities effectively.Through this guide, you will find detailed explanations accompanied by informative screenshots.
+Designed to empower users of all experience levels, this guide provides clear and concise instructions to navigate the system's functionalities effectively.
+Through this guide, you will find detailed explanations accompanied by informative screenshots.
 Our goal is to equip you with the necessary knowledge to fully utilize the MotorPH Payroll System's features.

 We encourage you to explore this guide at your own pace, referencing specific sections as needed.
 Let's begin!